barryclark/jekyll-now/_posts/2014-10-15-symfony-web-service-creating-data-with-post.markdown

 ---
 layout: post
-title: "Symfony Web Service: Creating Data with POST"
+title: "Symfony Web Service 3: Creating Data with POST"
 date: October 15, 2014
-tagline: "How to build a web service for an iOS app - Part 3" tags : [symfony, webservice]
+tagline: "How to build a small web service for an iOS app" tags : [symfony, webservice]
 ---